ansible/ansible/docs/docsite/rst/dev_guide/testing_units.rst

 Running Tests
 =============

-Unit tests can be run across the whole code base by doing:
+The Ansible unit tests can be run across the whole code base by doing:

 .. code:: shell